 FYI: It’s not me selling these and I make nothing off you buying one, this is purely just my opinion on them.

-Also I don’t know how to get referral links working to make money of you 🙁
+Also, I don’t know how to get referral links working to make money of you 🙁

-Figured out (thanks to a friend) Photoshop has a tool on the White Balance Layer where you can just use the dropper on the white and get a perfect white background.
+Figured out (thanks to a friend) Photoshop has a tool on the White Balance Layer where you can just use the dropper on the white and get a perfectly white background.
 Makes the model slightly lighter but it’s not into the realms of unrealistic.

 |Ahhhh, perfect white background|